lextm/jekyll-theme-chirpy/_posts/2007-7-21-over-uac-batch-build-on-vista.md

 Launch a cmd.exe console as Administrator, cd to the folder containing make.all.bat,
 Run make.all.bat.
-Isn’t it simple?
+Isn't it simple?
 Yep, in this way, you find yourself back to XP days.

 Why MS provides us such a simple way (although not easy to notice)?
 I guess for MS guys who develop pieces on Vista, UAC is also something blocks their way.
 A console walk around may ease their (and my) pains.
 <!--more-->